 Overall, tariffs have a negative impact on international trade, as they reduce the efficiency of global commerce.

-Non-Tariff Barriers In International Trade
+Non-Tariff Obstacles In International Trade

 - import quotas (quantity restrictions on imports),